External Auditors Policy

 7. Independence

-the external auditors are precluded from providing any services that may impair their independence or
+the external auditors are precluded from providing any services that may impair their independence or conflict with their role as external auditors.

-The Committee shall obtain a written assurance from the external auditors confirming that they are, and
+The Committee shall obtain a written assurance from the external auditors confirming that they are, and have been, independent throughout the conduct of the audit engagement in accordance with the terms of all relevant professional and regulatory requirements.

 8. Non-Audit Services